 I wasn’t familiar with Goose Ridge Vineyards before this bottle, but I will be keeping an eye out for their new releases.
-The winery was founded in 1998, and remains family owned to this day.
-It’s a medium sized winery with just under a thousand hectares under vine.
+The winery was founded in 1998 and remains family-owned to this day.
+It’s a medium-sized winery with just under a thousand hectares under vine.
 This allows them to do 100% estate bottlings, which is very rare at this price point.

 This is a classic New World-style Cabernet, and that means a simple food pairing: a steak grilled medium-rare.
-Leave off the black pepper and add a bit extra salt.
+Leave off the black pepper and add a bit of extra salt.
 If you aren’t a meat-and-potato kind of foodie, then a chunk of aged Parmesan will do the trick.

 Their winemaker Charlie Hoppes left in 2010, with Kendall Mix of Corliss Estates winemaker taking up the reins.